A weekend in Brisbane Australia to see Adele!!!

 Six hours later and countless shops we had shopped till we dropped and it was only about 3pm.
 So we decided to have lunch at a Chinese place which was much better than the night before but still not up to our standard.
 And $70 for lunch is just crazy in my opinion but at least we had leftovers for after the concert.

 We were really lucky with our Airbnb location and getting to the Gabba.
 I think it took us 10 minutes and about $8 to get there.
 I was amazed at how organised the concert was at the Gabba.
 You could only enter through your gate and there were so many entrances and exits.
+You can also check out places to stay in Brisbane for more options.

 The concert was meant to start at 7.30 and didn’t have an opening act but the atmosphere was so fun.
 Adele came on at about 8pm and was amazing from start to finish.
 She opened with Hello and the stage was in the middle of the stadium which was really cool because we were on the ground level and could see her clearly.
 It helped that she had 40 foot high screens showing during the concert.